 What is the gender split on courses?+

-Many of our courses are split 50 / 50 girls and boys, with some being 100% girls.
+Many of our courses are split 50/50 female and male, with some being 100% female.
 We actively welcome applications from transgender and non-binary students.

 What if I have more questions?+

 Feel free to get in touch with us on 01926 333 200 or at [email protected] and we’ll be happy to answer any of your questions.